 - 2 cups water

-- Heat tablespoon of olive oil in a saucepan.
-Add the couscous until it begins to brown and smell toasty - approximately 4 minutes.
-Add two cups of water and bring to a boil.
-Reduce heat and simmer until couscous is tender.
+- Add two cups of water and 1/2 teaspoon of salt to saute pan and bring to a boil.
+Reduce heat and simmer until couscous is tender, aproximately 10 minutes.
 Drain if necessary add to a large bowl to cool.

 - Serve and enjoy!